nchimitt/nchimitt.github.io/_pages/tutorial.md

 ---
 Chapter 4

 The last chapter covered the more classical description of turbulence, while this chapter discusses a perspective that we take in thinking about turbulence.
 The foundations of these ideas date back to the 1970's when David Fried and Robert Noll considered a basis representation to describe the effects that a wave experiences by turbulence.
-Our model we discuss here takes this and applies modern considerations to it.
+The model we discuss here takes this and applies more modern considerations to it.
 We use some learning-based tricks, properties of random number generation, and a few additional considerations to develop a simulator which is 1000 times faster than split-step propagation (although this number varies, it is a reasonable estimation).
 At the core of this is representing a spatially varying impulse response as a sum of invariant responses and a learning-based trick known as the phase-to-space (P2S) transform.
 The P2S transform gives us a lot of useful properties for inverse problems: it's a neural network!

 ---